posted by CAA — May 02, 2022

 Details for Ferris Olin’s participation in the 2022 Annual Conference: link.

-Many of CAA’s affiliated societies will be presenting sessions at our 110th Annual Conference in-person from February 17-19 and virtually from March 3-5.
+Many of CAA’s affiliated societies will be presenting sessions at our 110th Annual Conference from February 17-19 and from March 3-5.
 Check out a list of their sessions to preview!

 From January 25–28, 2022 the Bibliographical Society of America will celebrate Bibliography Week with a series of events designed to demonstrate bibliographical practice and its relevance to interdisciplinary scholarship in the humanities.